beverleyy/moe2018trf005/auto-mail/README.md

 > name 1,email_one@example.com
 > name 2,email_two@example.com

-To expand to fill in multiple fields, change the `user_emails` function to read your comma-delimited text file, and update the loop and the zip to include all the variables you need.
-Remember to also update the substitution (see the [Python documentation on template strings](https://docs.python.org/2/library/string.html#template-strings) for more info).

 To use a plain-text template instead of a HTML template, `Ctrl+F` (or `Cmd+F` if you are using a Mac) all instances of `HTML` in the code and replace it with `text`.

 ### To run: